thommas88/homelab-nas/README.md

 # Homelab NAS – Proxmox + ZFS + Samba

-## Oversikt
+## Overview
-Dette prosjektet er en del av min homelab, hvor jeg har satt opp en NAS-løsning basert på Proxmox og ZFS.
+This project is part of my homelab, where I set up a NAS solution based on Proxmox and ZFS.
-Målet er å bygge en stabil og fleksibel lagringsplattform som gir sikkerhet, redundans og en plattform for videre eksperimentering.
+The goal was to build a stable and flexible storage platform that provides redundancy, security, and a foundation for further experimentation.

-## Mål
+## Goals
-- Sikker lagring med diskredundans
+- Reliable storage with disk redundancy
-- Tilgang fra flere enheter (Windows og Linux)
+- Access from multiple devices (Windows and Linux)
-- Snapshots og enkel restore
+- Snapshots and simple restore capability
-- Image-backup av VM-er og containere
+- Image backup of VMs and containers
-- Et stabilt fundament for videre prosjekter
+- A stable foundation for future projects

-## Arkitektur
+## Architecture
-**Maskinvare:** i9-9900K, 32GB RAM, 2×8TB HDD (NAS), 2×2TB HDD (foto-backup), 250GB SSD (OS/VM)
+**Hardware:** i9-9900K, 32GB RAM, 2×8TB HDD (NAS), 2×2TB HDD (photo backup), 250GB SSD (OS/VM)

-**Programvare og tjenester:**
+**Software and services:**
-- Proxmox VE som hypervisor
+- Proxmox VE as hypervisor
-- TrueNAS SCALE som NAS-VM (ZFS mirror pool)
+- TrueNAS SCALE as NAS VM (ZFS mirror pool)
-- Samba for nettverksdeling
+- Samba for network file sharing
-- Immich for foto-backup
+- Immich for automatic photo backup
-- Jellyfin for media-streaming
+- Jellyfin for media streaming
-- Proxmox Backup Server for image-backup
+- Proxmox Backup Server for VM/container image backups
-- Snapshots og scrubs med ZFS
+- ZFS snapshots and scrubs for data integrity

-## Hva jeg lærte
+## What I Learned
-- Oppsett og administrasjon av ZFS mirrors i praksis
+- Setting up and managing ZFS mirrors in practice
-- Hvordan datasets og snapshots kan beskytte data
+- Using datasets and snapshots to protect and organize data
-- Grunnleggende nettverksdeling med Samba
+- Basic Samba configuration for network sharing
-- Erfaring med selvhostede tjenester som Immich og Jellyfin
+- Experience running self-hosted services like Immich and Jellyfin
-- Integrasjon av snapshots og image-backup i en helhetlig strategi
+- Integrating snapshots and image backups into a complete backup strategy

-## Videre arbeid
+## Next Steps
-- Fullføre offsite-backup (rclone med kryptering)
+- Implement encrypted offsite backup with rclone
-- Varsler i Grafana (Discord/Telegram/webhooks)
+- Add alerts in Grafana (Discord/Telegram/webhooks)
-- Vurdere SSD/NVMe caching for bedre NAS-ytelse
+- Evaluate SSD/NVMe caching for better NAS performance

 ---

-## Om scope og vurderinger
+## Scope and Considerations
-Jeg har vurdert flere enterprise-funksjoner (for eksempel full overvåkning med Prometheus/Grafana og avansert sikkerhetstiltak som VLAN-segmentering).
+Several enterprise-level features were considered (for example full monitoring with Prometheus/Grafana and advanced network segmentation).
-For en homelab i denne størrelsen ble dette vurdert som unødvendig komplekst, men er notert som mulige fremtidige utvidelser.
+For a homelab of this size, these were judged as unnecessary complexity, but they remain possible future extensions.

 ---

-Detaljert prosjektrapport finnes her:
+A detailed project report can be found here:
 👉 [PROJECT_REPORT.md](./PROJECT_REPORT.md)